willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ### Model fit and validation

 We fitted growth, survival, and recruitment models separately for each species using Hamiltonian Monte Carlo (HMC) implemented in Stan [version 2.30.1 @stan2022stan] through the `cmdstanr` R interface [version 0.5.3 @cmdstanr].
+Weakly informative priors were used for all parameters and their full specifications are documented in Table S2.
 Each model used four chains with 2000 warm-up iterations and 2000 sampling iterations, yielding 8000 posterior samples.
 To reduce storage, only the final 1000 samples from each chain were retained, resulting in 4000 posterior samples.
 Models were constructed incrementally, beginning with intercept-only models and progressively adding random effects, competition, and climate covariates.